mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 LongBOW (Long Baseline Observation
 Window).
-The goal of the project was to create an immense radar telescope, 46 billion kilometres in diameter, with its collector plane at the Lishun Depot.
+The goal of the project was to create an immense radar telescope, 46 billion kilometers in diameter, with its collector plane at the Lishun Depot.
 The purpose of the elaborate device was to view the galactic core where the Zhodani had been sending expeditions for